What you need to know about getting tested and self-isolating in Scotland right now

-Despite a rapid increase in coronavirus vaccinations across Scotland, with the Scottish Government now reporting that over three and a half million people in the country have now received their first dose, cases are also continuing to climb.
+Despite a rapid increase in coronavirus vaccinations across Scotland, with the Scottish Government now reporting that over three and a half million people in the country have now received their first dose, new cases remain high ahead of the country’s anticipated move into level zero next week.

 Wednesday July 7 saw 3,929 new positive coronavirus cases reported by the Scottish Government, with cases recently spiking as the First Minister Nicola Sturgeon said that cases could be ‘levelling off’.

-With many of the restrictions across the country now eased, apart from some travel restrictions placed on journeys between Scotland and parts of England, the First Minister Nicola Sturgeon has used many of her coronavirus briefings to encourage Scots to get tested regularly – especially before and after travelling or socialising indoors.
+With many restrictions across the country now slightly eased, the First Minister Nicola Sturgeon has used many of her coronavirus briefings to encourage Scots to get tested regularly – especially before and after travelling or socialising indoors.

-Here’s everything you need to know about where to get a Covid test, what a lateral flow test is and when you need to self-isolate to prevent the spread.
+Here’s everything you need to know about where to get a Covid test, what a lateral flow test is and when you should self-isolate to prevent the spread of covid-19.

 Where can I get a Covid-19 test in Scotland?